Nevenall/sufficient-reason/Characters/Bag_Lady.md

   Her real name is Alba Camber

-## Neuro-spirituality researcher

-## Avatar:  (Rating 4)
+## Cracked up Former Party Girl with a Big Heart

+  Alba was a

+## Avatar 4 - Pattern

-   A 6' at the shoulder lion with a flowing golden mane.
-Generally invisible.
+   A giant lion with a flowing golden mane.

 ## Focus

   Component   | Focus
   -----------:|:------
-  Paradigm    |
+  Paradigm    | It's All Good
-  Practice    | Guttermagick,
+  Practice    | Guttermagick and Faith
-  Instruments |
+  Instruments | Discarded items of faith, prayer, obscure symbology, drugs

 ## Attributes